 These Rules are adopted pursuant to Article 140 of the Securities and Exchange Act.

-These Rules, and any amendments hereto, shall take effect upon approval by the competent authority.
+These Rules, and any amendments hereto, shall be implemented following approval by the competent authority.